-- A. Counseling: Offering individual, group, and couples counseling to currently enrolled students of the College.
+- H. Methodist College recognizes that the above list may not cover all situations that warrant intervention. - The O.A.S.I.S is the primary resource for the students at Methodist College. - A. Counseling: Offering individual, group, and couples counseling to currently enrolled students at the College.
 Violence prevention aspects of this work include assessments of risk of self-harm (suicide) as well as harm to others. - B. Outreach: Several aspects include programming and outreach to address concerns of violence prevention.

-The following Federal and State laws provide regulatory compliance with regard to issues of campus safety and violence at public institutions of higher education:
+The following Federal and State laws provide regulatory compliance regarding issues of campus safety and violence at public institutions of higher education: